 Where you live: Those who live in urban areas usually have higher premiums than those in rural areas because the risk of accidents, theft and vandalism grows with population density.

 Your driving record: Someone who has been in multiple accidents or has multiple moving violations is a statistically greater risk than someone with a clean driving record.
 Premiums follow accordingly.

 Your coverage: Accepting a higher deductible can lower your premium because it decreases what your insurance company could be forced to pay.
 Having higher limits or optional coverage, like collision, on the other hand, can increase what an insurance company may have to pay, which can mean higher premiums.

 Credit rating: California, Hawaii and Massachusetts are the only states where insurance companies cannot use drivers’ credit ratings to influence auto insurance premiums.

 Discounts: Have you bundled your auto insurance and homeowners coverage?
 Did your teen driver complete driver education, or does he or she get good grades in school?
 Is your car equipped with anti-theft devices?
 Answering yes to any of these questions can sometimes help lower premiums.

 AAA insurance experts are available to make sure you understand your car insurance policy.
-Visit AAA.com/Insurance to get connected with one of our helpful insurance agents.
+Get connected with one of our helpful insurance agents.